 You are a Special Treasure

 In a passage in Deuteronomy 11 the Lord issues advice to obey his word.
-“Store up [Treasure] these words of mine in your heart and in your soul.”
-What are the words the Lord want you to treasure in your innermost being?
-Is it “Do better”?
-“All ways do good”?
-“Try harder”?
+“Store up [treasure] these words of mine in your heart and in your soul.”
+What are these words the Lord wants you to treasure in your innermost being?
+Is it “Do better?”
+“Always do good?”
+“Try harder?”
 Are these the words that make up the primary message of the Bible?